 Take a quick moment to visually inspect the top of your computer's display.
 Look closely, you should see a small lens in the top center if your computer has a webcam.
 Some models do not come with a webcam and the area where the webcam would normally reside is replaced by a small plastic plug.
 Often, there are small holes near the top center of your display.
 These holes are for the microphone or other sensors and do not contain a webcam.

 - If your computer does not have a built-in webcam, you must use an external USB webcam.

 - If your computer has a built-in webcam and you cannot use it, continue to step 2.

-Step 2: Find and use the Webcam software that came with your computer
+Step 2: Finding and using the Webcam software that came with your computer (Windows 7)

 If your computer came with a built-in webcam, HP has pre-installed software that you can use to record and share webcam video: either Cyberlink YouCam, MediaSmart WebCam, or TouchSmart Webcam.
 Find these software products on your computer as follows:

 - Click Start to bring up the start menu.